flaxandteal/dp-compose/cantabular-import/analysis/full-import-export/README.md

 ./test-and-logs-by-id.sh 1 skip

-which runs the test once and skips cjecking if all the containers have started, which is a situation that you might deliberately want if you are doing some work with healthcheckers and for example you only want 2 of 3 kafka containers running.
+which runs the test once and skips checking if all the containers have started, which is a situation that you might deliberately want if you are doing some work with healthcheckers and for example you only want 2 of 3 kafka containers running.